bioc/SpatialExperimentIO/README.md

 # Introduction

-The `SpatialExperimentIO` package provides a set of functions to import Xenium (10x Genomics), CosMx (Nanostring), MERSCOPE (Vizgen), STARmapPLUS (Wang et al., 2023, Broad Institute) data into a `SpatialExperiment` or `SingleCellExperiment`class object.
+The `SpatialExperimentIO` package provides a set of functions to import Xenium (10x Genomics), CosMx (Nanostring), MERSCOPE (Vizgen), STARmapPLUS (Wang et al., 2023, Broad Institute), and seqFISH (Spatial Genomics) data into a `SpatialExperiment` or `SingleCellExperiment`class object.

 # Installation